maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ## Singleton Types and The Literal Next Door

-Since Scala 2.13 literals do not only exist in the value space but also on typelevel.
-Each literal has it's corresponding counterpart at typelevel which is written exactly in the same way.
+Since Scala 2.13 literals do not only exist in the value space but also on type-level.
+Each literal has it's corresponding counterpart at type-level which is written exactly in the same way.
 So instead of writing `val myInt: Int = 1` you can be more precise by writing `val myInt: 1 = 1`.
 Of course if you would try `val myInt: 2 = 1` that would not compile.
 It also works with strings:
 `val helloWorld: "Hello world!" = "Hello world!"`.

-These typelevel representations of literals tend to become really helpful for things that are done at compiletime.
+These type-level representations of literals tend to become really helpful for things that are done at compiletime.
 E.g. they would allow us to create matrices of a known size and check at compiletime that they are multipliable.
 Illegal operations would simply not compile at all.

-Literal types also allow us to bringt literals from typelevel to value level which will be important in the next step.
+Literal types also allow us to bringt literals from type-level to value-level which will be important in the next step.

 So let's quickly recap what we've discovered so far: We've learned that using typeclasses we can implement additional functionality for each type.
 We can then use the typeclass instances and implicitly pass them to methods via `given`